List of Logical

-(a deluded argument from ethos) of asserting that God (or
+(a deluded argument from ethos) asserting that God (or

-further justification is required and no
+further justification is required and no serious

-need to take away your land, since God [or Manifest Destiny, or Fate, or
+children," or "We need to take away your land, since God

-vicious fallacy has been the cause
+taken seriously.
+This vicious fallacy has been the cause

 Pity: (also "Argumentum ad Miserecordiam").
 The fallacy of urging an

 audience to “root for the underdog” regardless of the issues at hand.
 A

 are being gobbled up by mean, nasty cats

-that are ten times their size!”)
+World War II.
 A corrupt argument from pathos.
 See also, Playing to

 that a standpoint, situation or action is right, proper

-and correct simply because it has "always" been

-done that way, because people have "always" thought that way, or because it
+and correct simply because it has "always" been that way, because people have "always" thought that way, or because it

 continues to serve one particular group very well.
 A corrupted argument from